Kamzie/bash-scripts/README.md

 - **08_check_partitions.sh**:

-  Organizes and displays partitions, ordering them by size from high to low.
-Removes boot/MBR partitions and shows only actual SSDs/NVME drives and any inserted removable USB drives/storage, allowing me to differentiate between Ubuntu and Windows 11 HDDs in my dual-boot system.
+  Organizes and displays partitions, ordering them by size from largest to smallest.
+Removes boot/MBR partitions and shows only actual SSDs/NVMe drives and any inserted removable USB drives/storage, allowing me to differentiate between Ubuntu and Windows 11 HDDs in my dual-boot system.

   ![Screenshot of terminal once 08_check_partitions.sh script has completed](./check_partitions.png)